cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/03-basics-argo.md

 <img src="../fig/argo-hello-world.png" alt="Argo Hello World Workflow" width="1050" />

-Within your workflow, you can select your pod (in this example, it's called `hello-world-miavo`) to get a quick summary of the workflow details.
+Within your workflow, you can select your pod (in this example, it's called `hello-world-mjgvb`) to get a quick summary of the workflow details.

 <img src="../fig/argo-hello-world-wf.png" alt="Argo Hello World Workflow" width="1050" />